City of Glendale, CA

 The estimated capacity of the Glendale Sports Complex Parking Lot – Carport Solar Project is 1,343 kW (1.34 MW).
 This solar array is estimated to produce over 2 million kWh/year of clean solar energy.
 That is equivalent to powering 301 homes annually.
 The carport solar arrays will also provide an added benefit of shade to the community members who park their vehicles at the Sports Complex during their athletic activities.

-To facilitate the successful implementation of the Sports Complex Solar Project, it is necessary to remove 25 trees from and near the perimeter of the parking lot.
+To facilitate the successful implementation of the Sports Complex Solar Project, it was necessary to remove 25 trees from and near the perimeter of the parking lot.
 These trees include three species: California Sycamore trees which are native to California, Olive trees which are non-native to California, and Pink Locust trees which are non-native to California and are invasive to native species.

 To offset the impact, we have developed a comprehensive replanting plan.
 Upon completion of the solar project, we will strategically plant 15 native California trees around the Sports Complex perimeter.
-In addition, 20 native California trees will be planted at Montrose Community Park and Emeral Isle Park.
+In addition, 20 native California trees will be planted at Montrose Community Park and Emerald Isle Park.
 This replanting plan will not only replace non-native tree species with native California trees but also result in a net increase of 10 trees.

 Click here to view the tree removal & replacement plan.